timofeysie/ruff-hashbrown/www/src/app/pages/docs/angular/start/quick.md

 # Angular Quick Start

-hashbrown is an open source library for building meaningful AI experiences with modern Angular.
+hashbrown is an open source library for building joyful AI experiences with modern Angular.

 ## Key Concepts

 - **Headless**: build your UI how you want
 - **Signal Based**: hashbrown uses signals for reactivity
 - **Platform Agnostic**: use any [supported platform](/docs/angular/start/platforms)
+- **Streaming**: LLMs can be slow, so streaming is baked into the core

 ---